Andy-Borch/Image-Processor/README.md

 - Parallelize regularize and conversion methods with OpenMP and/or CUDA
   - And any others that might benefit from parallelization
 - Make the run method compute certain things based on input args so user can decide what the program does
+- Add a link in this readme to the documentation page